javatarz/roacm/_posts/2018-07-03-the-science-in-the-art-of-the-showcase-for-remote-teams.markdown

 Showcases are a key part of our agile ceremonies.
 We showcase our work to our stakeholders for feedback at the end of every iteration.
 And as with every presentation, I believe there is a Science in the Art of the Showcase (for remote teams).

 On one of our recent teams, our showcases had challenges.
 Each of these challenges is a [piece of feedback](http://www.extremeprogramming.org/values.html).
-Here is how to we added structure by defining roles ([analogous to execution at a theatre](https://en.wikipedia.org/wiki/List_of_theatre_personnel)) and content (analogous to a TV show) each showcase needs.
+We added structure to our showcases by running it like [a theatre recording TV shows]((https://en.wikipedia.org/wiki/List_of_theatre_personnel)).

 _This isn't revolutionary stuff.
-Just trying to provide a defined structure so it's easier to organize things based off a check-list._
+This is an attempt at defining a structure that should make it easier to organize showcases based off a check-list._

 {{ site.excerpt_separator }}